MinnPost/object-sync-for-salesforce/docs/extending-parameters.md

 The `push` method doesn't need to keep track of what methods are used to modify the data, since it is all being sent to the Salesforce API itself.
 The `object_sync_for_salesforce_push_params_modify` can modify the array as needed.

+In addition, after the plugin checks to see whether it is updating an already existing object in Salesforce, there is another hook that allows the data to be modified again.

 #### Code example

 ```php